ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 And similarly for Sanborn's case.

-### Fallibility
+> Something has shifted.
+The question is whether qualia have shifted.

+### Whether *qualia shifted* or not resist empirical evidence?

 Is it possible to claim that (1) is always true, and our report about qualia is always infallibly correct?

 **Contentless Infallibility:** "one way to buy such infallibility is to acquiesce in the complete evaporation of content"

   > ?
 What does this mean exactly?
 No truth condition?
 Tautology?
 How does it apply to the case of Chase and Sanborn?

 - **Response to IP7**: "But after all is said and done, there is still something I know in a special way: I know how it is with me right now."
 - **Dennett's reply:** If nothing follows from this persumed knowledge, -- nothing, for instance, that would shed any light on the on the different psychological claims that might be true of Chase or Sanborn -- what is the point of asserting that one has it?